radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 * 03 - add delay Access-Reject, constant-time comparison, no routing protocol.
 Updated the text significantly and made it more consistent with the BlastRADIUS recommendations.
 Add "updates" other RFCs.

 * 04 - updates with review from Fabian Mauchle

+* 05 - merge in spelling fixes from Andrew Wood.
+Update and rewrite BlastRADIUS mitigations to make them clearer.
+Add section describing processes administrators can use to upgrade their networks.

 --- back